Seton Hall and SOMA present the student and alumni program to be screened at the annual festival coming up on March 18.

 Saturday, September 12 - Monday, September 14, 2020

 For link and password to view films: Contact William.Pace@shu.edu

 Communication and the Arts’ student Katherine Rivera and SOMA Founder Matthew Smollon.

-After two years of remarkable success and support at the South Orange Performing Arts Center (SOPAC), SOMA will host its 2018 festival in The Woodland in Maplewood Village.
-The venue provides a larger space to screen film programs, as well as a smaller, more intimate space for visual art exhibits and other events.
-The festival also welcomes back a second year of its kids and family program, youth and local filmmaker program, and a screenwriting competition due to the community's enthusiastic response.
-SOMA's programming and film schedule will be announced in mid-January, with tickets and festival passes on sale shortly afterward.
+After two years of remarkable success and support at the South Orange Performing Arts Center (SOPAC), SOMA moved to the Woodland in Maplewood Village in 2018 and will return there for its third consecutive year in 2020.
+The Woodland provides a larger space to screen film programs, as well as a smaller, more intimate space for visual art exhibits and other events.
+The festival also welcomes back its kids and family program, youth and local filmmaker program, and a screenwriting competition due to the community's enthusiastic response.
+SOMA's 2020 programming and film schedule will be announced in mid-January, with tickets and festival passes on sale shortly afterward.

 The College is proud of the ongoing partnership with SOMA.
 Communication and the Arts' students are provided a direct line to the professional world of festivals, filmmaking, producing and even distribution in the film business.
 In 2016, then undergraduate student Matthew Borello submitted one of his films to SOMA - his first ever film festival - and was so inspired by the experience and encouragement that he went on to submit that same film, "Dinner Time," to the Hollywood Boulevard Festival.
 "Dinner Time" went on to win the award Best Dramedy (Drama/Comedy) Short Film in the student category.
 SOMA affords students opportunities to work behind the scenes as well - several students have interned for the festival, learning the ins and outs of marketing, social media engagement and public relations.

 Associate Dean Thomas Rondinella participates in Q&A session with SOMA Founder Matthew Smollon.